-The main control board has two primary test points that are used when making voltage measurements on the board:
+The main control board (see Exhibit 5-35) has two primary test points that are used when making voltage measurements on the board:

 TP1 = COM

 This test point should be used when making DC voltage measurements on the control board.
 Connect the voltmeter ground lead to this terminal; then touch the positive lead to the point under test.